-And now do we still hold to our former assertion, that rhythms and music in general are imitations of good and evil characters in men1?
+Ath.
+And now do we still hold to our former assertion, that rhythms and music in general are imitations of good and evil characters in men?
 What say you?

+Cle.
 That is the only doctrine which we can admit.

-Must we not, then, try in every possible way to prevent our youth from even desiring to imitate new modes either in dance or song 2? nor must any one be allowed to offer them varieties of pleasures.
+Ath.
+Must we not, then, try in every possible way to prevent our youth from even desiring to imitate new modes either in dance or song? nor must any one be allowed to offer them varieties of pleasures.

-CLE.

-Most true.

-Атн.

-799Can any of us imagine a better mode of effecting this object than that of the Egyptians?
+Ath.
+Can any of us imagine a better mode of effecting this object than that of the Egyptians?

-CLE.
+Cle.
 What is their method?

-Атн.
+Ath.
 To consecrate every sort of dance or melody.
-First we should ordain festivals,-calculating for the year what they ought to be, and at what time, and in honour of what Gods, sons of Gods, and heroes they ought to be celebrated; and, in the next place, what We, like the Egyptians, should consecrate the forms of song and dance.
+First we should ordain festivals-calculating for the year what they ought to be, and at what time, and in honour of what Gods, sons of Gods, and heroes they ought to be celebrated; and, in the next place, what hymns ought to be sung at the several sacrifices, and with what dances the particular festival is to be honoured.
+This has to be arranged at first by certain persons, and, when arranged, the whole assembly of the citizens are to offer sacrifices and libations to the Fates and all the other

-hymns ought to be sung at the several sacrifices, and with what dances the particular festival is to be honoured.
-This has to be arranged at first by certain persons, and, when arranged, the whole assembly of the citizens are to offer sacrifices and libations to the Fates and all the other Gods, and to consecrate the several odes to Gods and heroes: and if any one offers any other hymns or dances to any one of the Gods, the priests and priestesses, acting in concert with the guardians of the law, shall, with the sanction of religion and the law, exclude him, and he who is excluded, if he do not submit, shall be liable all his life long to have a suit of impiety brought against him by any one who likes.
+Gods, and to consecrate the several odes to gods and heroes: and if any one offers any other hymns or dances to any one of the Gods, the priests and priestesses, acting in concert with the guardians of the law, shall, with the sanction of religion and the law, exclude him, and he who is excluded, if he do not submit, shall be liable all his life long to have a suit of impiety brought against him by any one who likes.

-CLE.

-Very good.

-Атн.

-In the consideration of this subject, let us remember what is due to o ourselves.
+Ath.
+In the consideration of this subject, let us remember what is due to ourselves.

-CLE.
+Cle.
 To what are you referring?

-Атн.

-I mean that any young man, and much more any old one, when he sees or hears anything strange or unaccustomed, does not at once run to embrace the paradox, but he stands considering, like a person who is at a place where three paths meet, and does not Before stating our paradoxical law about music, we should ponder and reflect.

-very well know his way-he may be alone or he may be walking with others, and he will say to himself and them, 'Which is the way?' and will not move forward until he is satisfied that he is going right.
-And this is what we must do in the present instance:-A strange discussion on the subject of law has arisen, which requires the utmost consideration, and we should not at our age be too ready to speak about such great matters, or be confident that we can say anything certain all in a moment.
+Ath.
+I mean that any young man, and much more any old one, when he sees or hears anything strange or unaccustomed, does not at once run to embrace the paradox, but he stands considering, like a person who is at a place where three paths meet, and does not very well know his way-he may be alone or he may be walking with others, and he will say to himself and them, "Which is the way?" and will not move forward until he is satisfied that he is going right.
+And this is what we must do in the present instance: -A strange discussion on the subject of law has arisen, which requires the utmost consideration, and we should not at our age be too ready to speak about such great matters, or be confident that we can say anything certain all in a moment.